emmt/VMLMB/matlab/README.md

 # VMLMB for Matlab / GNU Octave

-This directory contains the code of a [Matlab](https://www.mathworks.com) / [GNU Octave](https://www.gnu.org/software/octave) implementation of `VMLMB` and of the linear conjugate gradient method (for unconstrained linear problems).
+This directory contains the code of [Matlab](https://www.mathworks.com) / [GNU Octave](https://www.gnu.org/software/octave) implementations of the `VMLMB` algorithm (for solving non-linear bound constrained optimization problems) and of the linear conjugate gradient method (for unconstrained linear problems).

 ## VMLMB: a quasi-Newton method with bound constraints

-`VMLMB` is an algorithm to minimize a multi-variate differentiable objective function possibly under separable bound constraints.  `VMLMB` is a quasi-Newton method ("VM" is for "Variable Metric") with low memory requirements ("LM" is for "Limited Memory") and which can optionally take into account separable bound constraints (the final "B") on the variables.
+`VMLMB` is an algorithm to minimize a multi-variate differentiable objective function possibly under separable bound constraints. `VMLMB` is a quasi-Newton method (`VM` is for *Variable Metric*) with low memory requirements (`LM` is for *Limited Memory*) and which can optionally take into account separable bound constraints (the final "`B`) on the variables.
 To determine efficient search directions, `VMLMB` approximates the Hessian of the objective function by a limited memory version of the Broyden-Fletcher-Goldfarb-Shanno model (L-BFGS for short).
 Hence `VMLMB` is well suited to solving optimization problems with a very large number of variables possibly with bound constraints.

 To run the `VMLMB` algorithm, call [`optm_vmlmb`](./src/optm_vmlmb.m) as